Skip to main content

 Use in the frontend

-Use the useTriggerChatTransport hook from @trigger.dev/sdk/chat/react to create a memoized transport instance, then pass it to useChat:
+Use the useTriggerChatTransport hook from @trigger.dev/sdk/chat/react to create a memoized transport instance, then pass it to useChat.
+Wire both server actions into the transport’s accessToken and startSession callbacks:

 app/components/chat.tsx